 (These are all of the things that make up my heart, both the shadowed corners and the illuminated spaces.
 But flowers were there first.)

-When I first saw the lustrous blooms and kindred glooms of Alyssa of Forest Noir’s midnight floriography, my heart skipped a strange beat and breathed a soft, fluttery sigh, recognizing pieces of itself in this photographer’s exquisite arrangements.
+When I first saw the lustrous blooms and kindred glooms of Alyssa Thorne’s midnight floriography, my heart skipped a strange beat and breathed a soft, fluttery sigh, recognizing pieces of itself in this photographer’s exquisite arrangements.
 Evocative of tenebrous twilights and somber echoes of the past, as well brimming with lavish, luxuriant regeneration and reawakenings, it encompasses all of the beautiful, terrible contradictions and certainties and even the liminal gateways between life and death.
 Lensed through Alyssa’s dreamy, thoughtful eye, flowers are all of these things.
 As my own heart always instinctively knew.

 I am so thrilled that Alyssa agreed to an interview and you will find our chat below, wherein we discuss the secrets and storytelling of the still life photograph, art as a powerful, jeweled sword of rebellion, and working with what you’ve got, where you are, to create things of indescribable beauty and connection.

 To keep this 31 Days of Horror-related, I pressed Alyssa for a few favorite horror movies.
 Her response?
 Though she confesses she does not especially care for Rob Zombie (ha! sometimes I don’t, either!) she shares that she is a huge Wes Craven fan, with her favorite of his films being Scream.
 A “real sucker for good cinematography and a haunting score,” she loves The Vvitch and It Follows.
 But she also loves Sam Raimi’s silliness!

 What is it about the still-life as a realm of artistic expression that appeals to you?